MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/05-2-Sequences.md

 4. If necessary, select **Enable** on the notification to enable workflow for sequences to work properly.
 5. On the Sequences tab, select **+ New sequence.**
 6. You have the option to create a sequence from a number of common templates.
 You can explore the templates available.
 When you're ready, select **Start from blank.**

-### Task 3: Create basic information about the sequence
-Next, you will assign a name, description, and choose the type of table that the sequence will be available for.
-1. In the Sequence Name text box, type the sequence name, *Trade Show Follow-up Sequence.*
+7. Next, you will assign a name, description, and choose the type of table that the sequence will be available for.
+In the Sequence Name text box, type the sequence name, *Trade Show Follow-up Sequence.*
-2. In the Description text box, enter sequence description: "This is a test sequence for Test Coffee."
+2. In the Description text box, enter sequence description: "This is a test sequence for Test Coffee.
+This sequence will be used for following up with potential customers after trade shows."
 3. In Record type, select **Lead** (if it is not already selected).
 4. Click **Next.**